laoshanxi/app-mesh/doc/CLI.md

-  reg         Add a new application unreg       Remove an application run         Run application and get output get         Download remote file to local put         Upload file to server config      Manage basic configurations
+  reg         Add a new application unreg       Remove an application run         Run application and get output exec        Run current cmd by appmesh and impersonate context get         Download remote file to local put         Upload file to server config      Manage basic configurations